StoneGnome

 The bauble is an intermediate/advanced project.
 If you are familiar with waistcoat stitches and slip stitches, the Christmas ball pattern is likely trouble-free and you can go straight to the yarn-hook suggestions and the pattern notes.

-If the stitches - or the way they are used here - are fairly new to you, a little extra effort might be required to begin with.
-I promise you though, that getting to know the stitches better, is very well worth it.
+If the stitches - or this way of using them - are fairly new to you, a little extra effort might be required at first.
+I promise you, getting to know the stitches better is very well worth it.

 Want more details about this way of working?
 Read: Tessa's Triangles - Hexagon Pattern